Trojan Global Intergenerational Friends

-A mentoring initiative linking retired faculty and staff with USC international students is being planned in cooperation with theInternational Students’ Assembly.
+is a casual mentoring initiative linking retired faculty and staff with USC international students.

-The first intergenerational program was on Feb.
-12 with an evening reception sponsored by the USC Emeriti Center for interested students and retired staff and faculty.
-The event began Global Culture Month sponsored by the ISA involving roughly 20 USC student nationality clubs which plan and carry out separate and joint cultural and informational programs during the month.
-The annual campus-wide International Food Fair will also take place during February.
+This event was part of Global Culture Month sponsored by the ISA involving about 20 USC student nationality clubs that produce joint cultural programs during February.
+The annual campus-wide International Food Fair also takes place every February.

-It is envisioned that future activities will match up interested retirees with international students for activities such as tutoring, English conversation, American cultural information-sharing, serving as companions for outings to nearby southern California attractions, and home hospitality visits.
+It is hoped that this casual mentoring activity will connect interested retirees and USC faculty and staff with international students for activities such as tutoring, English conversation, American cultural information-sharing, serving as companions for outings to nearby southern California attractions, and home hospitality visits.

 To learn more: